ngendah/rapidpro-helm-chart/README.md

     c.
 A container registry

-    To help with this, the repo contains a script to provision the cluster using K3D and Docker compose, it's located under `infrastructure/local/k3d_compose`.
-    Refer to its readme to get started on it.
+    To help with this, the repo contains a script to provision the cluster using K3D and Docker compose.
+It's located in `infrastructure/local/k3d_compose`, refer to its readme to get started on it.

 2. Update images container repository url and Helm chart values.